marvinO1/any2logitec/readme.txt

 The "Jenkins to Gamepad" project for NCA Code Camp 2013.

-Actually we want to display information (4 lines of each 80 characters) on the pad.
+We want to display information (4 lines of each 80 characters) on the pad from any kind of source.
 Jenkins would only be one source.

-The whole solution should be language independent.
-So any device that can produce a 4 line file can act as a message producer.
+The solution should be language independent.
+So any "thing" able to produce a 4 line file can act as a message producer.

-We implemented a little messaging application which can send information to the display as receiving messages from the buttons.
-Doing this we defined a simple protocol and implemented a file based version.
+To do so, we implemented a little messaging application which can send information to the display of the keyboard, as well as receiving messages from the buttons of the keyboard.

+We defined a simple protocol and implemented a file based version.

-   %LOGITEC_DISPLAY_FOLDER_ROOT%/inbound is the folder where we can place messages which then get displayed by the pad.
+   %LOGITEC_DISPLAY_FOLDER_ROOT%/inbound is the folder where we can place messages which then get displayed by on the pad.
 Each message producer uses its unique feed name to produce files, for instance

       jenkins.10.0.messages
       tagi.10.0.messages